 (4) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

-[Section 61 inserted by No. 28 of 2006 s.
+[Section 61 inserted: No. 28 of 2006 s.
 69.]

 62. Judicial notice

 All courts, judges and persons acting judicially shall take judicial notice of the official signature of every person who is for the time being and every person who has at any time been the Commissioner and of the fact that such person holds or has held such office.